justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Machine-Learning.md

     aligned to the sequence so far.

-    Example: a transformer model like GPT-4 (the model behind ChatGPT and Bing) is designed to take text input (called a prompt) and generate a syntactically correct output (called a completion).
+    Example: a transformer model like GPT-4 (the model behind ChatGPT and Bing) which stands for generative pre-trained transformer (GPT) is designed to take text input (called a prompt) and generate a syntactically correct output (called a completion).
 The model uses its large vocabulary and the ability to generate meaningful sequences of words.
 The model relies on its training of large volume of data (public and licensed data from the Internet) and complexity of the network.

 ### More about Models, Transformer Architecture